-OSPI has budgeted an amount not to exceed one hundred sixteen thousand, eight hundred fifty dollars (\$116,850) for this project.
+OSPI has budgeted an amount not to exceed one hundred thousand dollars (\$100,000) for this project; however, OSPI does not represent or guarantee any minimum purchase from the resulting contract.
 Proposals in excess of this amount will be rejected as non-responsive and will not be evaluated.